Government and Foundation Grants

 - Signature Authorization form (individuals authorized to approve charges)

 The Business Office will assist with the overall financial administration of the grant including processing payment requests, purchase orders, invoicing and drawdowns, following standard accounting practices and adhering to College and federal regulations.
-We will also assist the PI with compliance and other grant related procedures or questions, and provide quarterly budget-to-actual spreadsheets for his/her grant.
+We will also assist the PI with compliance and other grant related procedures or questions, and provide quarterly budget-to-actual spreadsheets for the grant.
 The Business Office will retain grant documents for ten years following the expiration of the grant.

 - Comply with all terms and conditions imposed by the sponsor and the College